Content warning for descriptions of racism.

 You might not have heard about Primitivism before, but you’ve probably heard about famous Primitivist artists, such as Pablo Picasso and Paul Gauguin.
 Primitivism was an art movement/artistic tendency that began in late 19th century Europe and lasted until the mid 20th century (although it’s honestly never really ended), in which Western artists took artistic elements from non-Western cultures – a.k.a. cultures that they saw as ”primitive” – and used them in their art.

 Primitivism happened because of a few different reasons.
 First of all, the 19th century was the first period in European history when tourism exploded and travellers were able to bring back a sizeable number of artefacts from outside of Europe.
 Steamships and railways saw increased mobility for travellers, and while tourism had previously been reserved for a select few, it now became available to the middle class.
 This coincided with the increased collection of non-Western objects, and the founding of ethnographic museums.

 There was also a desire amongst many European artists to return to a purer, more natural state.
 The 19th century saw the beginning of the industrial revolution, and as cities grew and life became more industrialised, segments of the population started longing for a time when they were closer to nature.
-Many artists therefore started idealising non-Western art, which they saw as less developed than Western art; as more “simple” and “pure”.
+Many artists therefore started idealising non-Western art, which they saw as more “simple” and “pure”.

 Paul Gauguin, for example, used Tahitian culture to sell paintings back in Paris.
 His works frequently featured images of sexualised Tahitian people and vaguely Tahitian religious imagery and other cultural symbols.
 When he returned to France in 1893, he set up regular exhibitions in an apartment in the Montparnasse district, where he played up his adopted “savage” exotic persona.